Chart Color Schemes

 Toormina displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Toormina's dwelling structures, as per the latest Census, consisted of 65.2% houses and 34.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro NSW's figures of 78.4% houses and 21.6% other dwellings.
-Home ownership in Toormina stood at 32.6%, with mortgaged properties at 30.3% and rented ones at 37.1%.
-The median monthly mortgage repayment was $1,517, below Non-Metro NSW's average of $1,733.
+Toormina's dwelling structure, as per the latest Census, consisted of 65.2% houses and 34.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 78.4% houses and 21.6% other dwellings.
+Home ownership in Toormina stood at 32.6%, with the rest either mortgaged (30.3%) or rented (37.1%).
+The median monthly mortgage repayment was $1,517, lower than Non-Metro NSW's average of $1,733.
 Median weekly rent in Toormina was $335, compared to Non-Metro NSW's $370.
-Nationally, Toormina's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were substantially lower at $335 compared to the national figure of $375.
+Nationally, Toormina's mortgage repayments were significantly lower at $1,517 against the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing